-Once on the dock we used the ramp to board us on the top deck.
+Once on the dock, we used the ramp to board us on the top deck.
 Seating was open and every chair removable so you could take your pick on where to sit; we choose the edge.
-The top deck was completely exposed to the sun, absolutely no shade, and although I enjoyed getting some rays, my friend got a little overheated so bring an umbrella if shade is needed.
-Below the top deck is a bar where you can purchases a beer, cocktail or water.
-Since there was no access to the lower level, we asked an able-bodied person to assist us in getting some waters.
+The top deck was completely exposed to the sun, with absolutely no shade, and although I enjoyed getting some rays, my friend got a little overheated so bring an umbrella if shade is needed.
+Below the top deck is a bar where you can purchase a beer, cocktail, or water.
+Since there was no access to the lower level, we asked an able-bodied person to assist us in getting some water.
 The MC of the tour was very professional and knowledgeable about the architecture seen along the way along with historical facts about the city.

 *Note: Wendella built an accessible ticket stand at the bottom of Trump Tower, which can be accessed by either elevator mentioned above.
 Also, two new vessels will be available when this construction is completed with elevators to the shaded lower deck and bar.